julik/sylens/README.txt

 This file also contains a number of other examples and check sets.

+# BUILDING

+At least on Mac, for Nuke 6.2 you will need to use the 4.0 verison of GCC and for 6.3 the 4,2

+$make -f Makefile64.mac NDKDIR=/Applications/Nuke6.2v1/Nuke6.2v1.app/Contents/MacOS CXX=g++-4.0

+or

+$make -f Makefile64.mac NDKDIR=/Applications/Nuke6.3v2/Nuke6.3v2.app/Contents/MacOS CXX=g++-4.2

 # CREDITS

 Written by Julik Tarkhanov in Amsterdam in 2010. me(at)julik.nl